 - 1. Deriving annual growth rates for the business income base, the asset base and the fixed dollar minimum base; - 2.
-Using the growth rates (1) to trend tax year liability in a microsimulation model (separate models are used for the corporation franchise tax and the bank tax) based on the actual calculation of tax due in each tax year based on current law.
-The base year is the tax year for which the most recent study file of returns is available (2011).
+Using the growth rates (1) to trend tax year liability in a microsimulation model (separate models are used for the CFT and the bank tax) based on the actual calculation of tax due in each tax year based on current law.
+The base year is the tax year for which the most recent study file of returns is available (2013).
 The bank tax was repealed and former bank taxpayers moved to the corporation franchise tax effective for tax year 2015.
-Until the study file of returns is available for tax year 2015, the outyear forecast uses the individual study files for the corporation franchise tax and bank tax adjusted for statutory changes as a result of corporate tax reform; - Sum the results from the separate corporation franchise tax and the bank tax microsimulation models to produce the corporation franchise tax payment estimates for each forecast year.

-- 4. Making additional administrative adjustments for the estimated impact of Tax Law changes (such as non-refundable tax credits) not able to be modeled and any administrative actions; - 5.
-Converting adjusted current year payment estimates to a State Fiscal Year cash estimate using historical relationships between current year payments and other payments (prepayments, prior year adjustments, etc.); and - 6.
+Until the study file of returns is available for tax year 2015, the outyear forecast uses the individual study files for the corporate tax reform; - 3.
+Sum the results from the separate CFT and the bank tax microsimulation models to produce the CFT payment estimates for each forecast year. - 4.
+Making 1) out-of-model adjustments for the estimated impact of Tax Law changes (e.g. non-refundable tax credits) and 2) any administrative actions; - 5.
+Converting adjusted current year filer payment estimates to a State Fiscal Year cash estimate using historical relationships between current year payments and other payments (pre-payments, prior year adjustments, etc.); and - 6.
 Adding estimates for audit and compliance receipts recovered by the DTF.